 Next to the bridge on that side was a walkway attached to the rock wall.
 It jetted off the side and I walked across it.
 I walked quickly and had to keep telling myself I would be fine.
 The drop below was terrifying!

 In the foyer was a rental room to the right and stairs leading upstairs.
 The rest of the main floor was closed off.
-I walked up the stairs with my bags and two men in their 30s were talking in the living room near a massage table.
+I walked up the stairs with my bags, and two men in their 30s were talking in the living room near a massage table.
 I tried to open the door to my room, room three, but it was locked.
 The key was supposed to be left in the door for me.
-I asked one of the guys who was wearing a robe if he was the owner and he said he was.
+I asked one of the guys wearing a robe if he was the owner, and he said he was.
 I explained my door was locked.
 He checked and said, “Hm, they must have taken your room.
 Here, just take room four.
-It’s better anyway.”
+It’s better, anyway.”

 Room four was right next to room three.
 I opened the door and there was a box spring and a mattress on the floor with a comforter.
 The plain room had a small desk and a tv on a simple stand.
 The walls had smear marks on them like someone tried to wipe them down, and nails were left where pictures once hung.
 It smelled of weed and spices, and it was hot.
 I opened the window since there wasn’t air conditioning and the noise from the metro came roaring inside.

-I looked and noticed it had the same set up at an Airbnb I stayed at while I was in Anchorage.
-I showed him how to use it and he was grateful.
-I had to wait for him to shower and then I showered.
+I noticed it had the same set up at an Airbnb I stayed at while I was in Anchorage.
+I showed him how to use it, and he was grateful.
+I had to wait for him to shower, and then I showered.

 I went to bed feeling creeped out.
 This was one of those times traveling as a solo female can be scary.
-I made a choice to spend as little money as I could find on Airbnb and I definitely got what I paid for.
+I chose to spend as little money as I could find on Airbnb, and I definitely got what I paid for.
 Just like crossing the bridge earlier that day, I told myself I would be fine.
-This was a day of positive self talk!
+This was a day of positive self-talk!